|

 260454

-| 1 | | Accept and Expend Grant - Retroactive - Federal Office of Refugee Resettlement through the California Department of Social Services - Ukrainian Refugee Support Services Supplemental Funding - San Francisco - $200,000 | Resolution | Pending Committee Action | Resolution retroactively authorizing the Department of Human Services to accept and expend a grant from the Federal Office of Refugee Resettlement through the California Department of Social Services for participation in a program, entitled “Ukrainian Refugee Support Services Supplemental Funding - San Francisco,” for a total amount of $200,000 for the period of October 1, 2022, to September 30, 2026. | | |
+| 1 | | Accept and Expend Grant - Retroactive - Federal Office of Refugee Resettlement through the California Department of Social Services - Ukrainian Refugee Support Services Supplemental Funding - San Francisco - $200,000 | Resolution | Passed | Resolution retroactively authorizing the Human Services Agency to accept and expend a grant from the Federal Office of Refugee Resettlement through the California Department of Social Services for participation in a program, entitled “Ukrainian Refugee Support Services Supplemental Funding - San Francisco,” for a total amount of $200,000 for the period of October 1, 2022, to September 30, 2026. | | |

 |